List of Hollyoaks characters introduced in 2015: Dylan Jenkins

-Dylan Thomas Jenkins (also Royle), played by James Fletcher, made his first screen appearance on 6 January 2015.
+Dylan Jenkins (also Royle), played by James Fletcher, made his first screen appearance on 6 January 2015.

 Dylan is the son of established character, "gangster" Trevor Royle (Greg Wood), who had been rejected by his mother and decided to find his father.
 A casting call was made for the character on 24 September 2014, revealing the show wanted to cast a "young male actor" that was aged 16 and over to play a "15-year-old emo boy" in a regular role that did not require a specific accent.
 Auditions were then held for the part of Dylan, with James Fletcher securing the part in 2014.
 In November 2014, Kirkwood revealed Dylan would become a student of the show's secondary school, 'Hollyoaks High'.
 Fletcher's casting was announced on 10 December 2014.
 It was teased whether he would be telling the truth about being Trevor's son.
 Dylan's first scenes were scheduled to air in January.
 Fletcher commenting, "Dylan has come to Hollyoaks to find something that's been missing from his life.
 He hopes he'll find what he's looking for, but it could be a struggle to get what he wants if people keep standing in his way.
 Deep down Dylan is a good kid who just wants to find his place in the world, but if you cross him he'll make you pay for it.
 He has secrets but if I told you, they wouldn't be secrets anymore, would they?"

 Dylan is 15 years old upon his arrival.
 He was billed as "a good kid who wants to find his place in the world, but if you cross him he'll make you pay for it."
 Fletcher described Dylan as "varied", "somebody that isn't run of the mill" and "different".
 Daniel Kilkelly of Digital Spy described Dylan as an "alternative teen".
 Executive producer, Bryan Kirkwood also described Dylan as "different".
 Johnathan Brown of OK! magazine described him as a "troublemaker".
 Dylan was described as "mysterious" upon his introduction.
 Dylan arrives in Hollyoaks village on 6 January 2015 when he tells a shocked Peri Lomax (Ruby O'Donnell) that her father, Cameron Campbell (Cameron Moore), is his father.
 Cameron is confused when Dylan introduces himself, but Trevor corrects him and reveals himself to be Dylan's father.